Kade23/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 6 : Write a function that prints the chessboard.

 File 7 : Write a function that prints the sum of the two diagonals of a square matrix of integers.

+File 8 (100) : Write a function that sets the value of a pointer to a char.

+File 9 (101) : Create a file that contains the password for the crackme2 executable.